• Skip to primary navigation

 Restaurant Tech ‘Round the Web

-Part of the plan President Joe Biden issued this week to combat coronavirus includes providing clear, national guidelines for restaurants on how and when they can operate.
+Part of the plan President Joe Biden has issued to combat coronavirus includes providing clear, national guidelines for restaurants on how and when they can operate.
 Clear national guidelines would be developed around the safety of workers as well as things like restaurant capacity restrictions.

 Pathogen control tech company UV Angel has partnered with McDonald’s franchisees in Texas and Illinois to equip locations with proprietary ultraviolet light surface and air technology.
 UV Angel says its tech targets pathogens at the room level (as opposed to at the building level), which the company say is more effective in fighting airborne and surface-borne bacteria, viruses, and fungi.